 Not all cookies are created equal

-are those created and owned by your business.
-They monitor visitor activity only on the pages of your particular website, the content your visitors are viewing, the products they are purchasing.
+Are those created and owned by your business.
+They monitor visitor activity only on the pages of your particular website, the content your visitors are viewing, and the products they are purchasing.
 They are designed to collect data that will help you improve your website and service.

-are substantially more powerful.
-They can track a user’s browsing history across multiple websites, gaining valuable information on a person’s interests, the content they are viewing, the products they are purchasing.
+Are substantially more powerful.
+They can track a user’s browsing history across multiple websites, gaining valuable information on a person’s interests, the content they are viewing, and the products they are purchasing.
 This third-party cookie data is what drives targeted paid advertising on platforms like Google, Facebook and LinkedIn.